oceanprotocol-archive/OEPs/9/README.md

 * During the creation of the Contract, the Marketplace could provide the Publisher signature during the Contract creation.
 This depends of the Marketplace conditions provided to their users.
 * In a Free scenario, all the signature process could be automated without any kind of interaction
+* In a scenario where the conditions requested by Producer and Publisher are agreed by the Consumer, the Contract won't require Publisher and Provider signatures, moving to **SIGNED** state automatically after the Consumer (and Marketplace if it's involved) signs the contract
-* The transaction log of the Decentralized VM is open, so any actor could be subscribed to them to be aware of the Contract changes for example.
+* The transaction log of the KEEPER::DEC-VM is open, so any actor could be subscribed to them to be aware of the Contract changes for example.
 It could be implemented without any Agent, using directly the web3 libraries.
 * The request access/download of an Asset could happen also having the Marketplace as intermediary
 * The Marketplace is a facilitator, but all the contract negotiation and definition could happen without any interaction of the Marketplace.
 Publishers, Providers and Consumers could complete a full transaction with a Marketplace.
 * Different roles can be provided by the same actor, it would allow alternative scenarios also supported: